 - Increased mobility and ability to perform daily tasks

-Here’s the skinny on the Graston technique.
-It’s a technique that is embraced by many.
+Here’s the skinny on IASTM, it’s a technique is embraced by many!

 - More than 31,000 clinicians worldwide use it